playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

    - Make the requested changes in the same PR
    - Push your updates to the same branch

-🌟 **Pro Tip**: Disagreeing with proposed changes is perfectly fine!
-Being rude or disrespectful is not.
-Always remember, there is an actual human being on the other side of the screen who is just trying to help.
-Always keep your discussions as focused as possible and your critiques constructive.
-Most importantly, always be kind!
+🌟 **Pro Tip**: Disagreeing with proposed changes is perfectly fine! **Being rude or disrespectful is not**.
+Please remember:

+- There is an actual human being on the other side of the screen who is simply trying to help.
+Keep your discussions focused possible and your critiques constructive.
+- Most important of all, remember to abide by the "golden rule":

+##### **Treat others the way you'd like to be treated, always be kind!**

 ## Best Practices